-And our body – our “earth suit” which we have to have to stay here on earth.
+And our body – our “earth suit” is what we need to stay here on earth.
 When our earth suit gets too damaged, we have to leave the planet.

-Now God created man’s spirit to be alive and well, communicating with the Father.
+Now God created man’s spirit to be alive and well, communicating with Him.
 Yet because of the fall of man, our spirits were disconnected from God.
 They became dormant.
 Our spirits were supposed to rule over our lives to guide us into the paths God had for us.
-But in the absence of God’s connection, our soul was the ruler.
+But in the absence of God’s connection, our soul became the ruler.

 The soul of man can be very gifted, but without God, it is always selfish.
-Without God’s guidance and empowerment, all of us are self-centered.
+Without God’s guidance and empowerment, every man is self-centered.

 Even when we are doing heroic things, we want to be noticed.
 We want people to admire us.
 We want wealth and we want power.

-My husband has a great analogy which compares man’s predicament to an air tool.
-Let’s say an air wrench.
+My husband has a great analogy which compares man’s predicament to an air tool such as an air wrench.

 A mechanic, when changing a tire will employ an air wrench.
-He hooks the wrench to the air hose and then can quickly and easily remove the bolts without having to exert much pressure.
+He hooks the wrench to the air hose and uses it to quickly and easily remove the bolts without having to exert much pressure.
 The power from the air hose does the trick.

 If you were to purchase an air wrench from your local store and attempt to use it right out of the box, you would be disappointed.
 It wouldn’t work.

-It looks like an air wrench and connects like an air wrench, but without the power of the air, it wouldn’t work.
+It looks like an air wrench and connects like an air wrench, but without the power of the air, it doesn’t work.

 We people were designed to have God’s Spirit – His breath – blowing through us.
 The source of wisdom – or power – of true life.
-When we are disconnected, we no longer have that intended power.
+When we are disconnected from God, we no longer have that intended power.
 We are like the air wrench which is not hooked up.

 We aren’t working properly.

 A new world awaits us.
-A new kingdom – with a new King – who happens to be our Daddy!
+A new Kingdom – with a new King – who happens to be our Father!